Crossroads (folklore): Ancient religions

-"There was also a man called Mercury, he was very crafty and deceitful in deed and trickeries, though his speech was fully plausible.
-The heathens made him a renowned god for themselves; at crossroads they offered sacrifices to him frequently and they often erringly brought praise-offerings to hilltops, all through the devil’s teaching.
-This false god was honored among the heathens in that day, and he is also called by the name Odin in the Danish manner."
+"There once lived a man named Mercury, who was very deceitful, and, though quite wise in speech, was treacherous in actions and lies.
+The pagans, in their account, also made him their great god and often and frequently offered him sacrifices at crossroads, through the teachings of the devil, and to high hills they often brought various offerings of praise."

 Medieval folklore

-In Great Britain, Andrews, South Carolina and Ireland there existed a tradition of burying criminals and suicides at the crossroads.
+In Great Britain, there existed a tradition of burying criminals and suicides at the crossroads.
 This may have been due to the crossroads marking the boundaries of the settlement coupled with a desire to bury those outside of the law outside the settlement, or that the many roads would confuse the dead.
 Crossroads were also commonly used as a place of criminal punishment and execution (e.g. by gibbet or dule tree), which may have also been a reason for it being a site of suicidal burial as suicide was considered a crime.
 This ritual of crossroads burial dates back to Anglo-Saxon times and continued until being abolished in 1823.

 While they became a place of burial for suicides and others unable to be given proper burial in the Middle Ages, the crossroads were once a burial place second only to the consecrated church for Christians.